Avoid the temptation to stray from a healthy diet

 ‘First, anticipating serious harm or loss from a future event is stressful,’ he says.
 So, if you’re worried you might have a poor ATAR score, your mind can go into overdrive thinking about the potential consequences.
 What will be the impact on your career, or your family support?

 The second anxiety driver is self-confidence.
 ‘It’s great to believe that, whatever happens, I have the skills, friendships and emotional resilience to make everything turn out fine,’ Prof. Leiter says.
 Anticipating a potential distressing outcome – like a low ATAR – might be stressful, but believing you will cope with the outcome has the opposite effect.

 Thirdly, the way our brains work changes in times of uncertainty.
 Representativeness heuristics affects how we make reasonable judgements about the future, based on other people’s experiences.
 So, if you hear stories about people who were surprised by poor ATAR results, you’ll start to think that applies to you, too, even if it’s really unlikely.

 Prof. Leiter’s advice is simple: be realistic about the future, have accurate information about probabilities, and recognise you have the tools to deal with the outcome, whatever it might be.

-Anticipating your ATAR results and wondering whether you’ll want to change your preferences?
+Want to change your preferences?
 Believe in your potential, because we do.
-Preference Deakin #1 to secure your future today.
+We’re here to support you, so get in touch to secure your future today.